Hyan18/bookmark-manager-thu/README.md

 ```
 As a user of the bookmark manager,
-I want to view my bookmarks,
+so I can access websites I go to regularly,
-so it should show a list of my bookmarks.
+I would like to view all my bookmarks,
 ```

 ## <a name="Domain_Model">Domain Model</a>